yakivmospan/android-snippets/articles/android/http/Volley Request Manager - Lite.md

 - Reusable
 - So simple as possible
 - With possibility to include HTTP Client and Image Loader or only one of them
-- Still with possibilities to use different Queues and Image Loaders

 ### Description